tonywong94/edge_pydb/README.md

 # edge_pydb
-Python-based database for CARMA EDGE.
+Python-based database for the Extragalactic Database for Galaxy Evolution (EDGE).
 This package requires Python 3.

 The EDGE database has several components (see `index_csv.md` and `index_hdf.txt` for details):